niclabs/two/examples/contiki/README.md

 64 bytes from fd00::212:4b00:194a:5233: icmp_seq=3 ttl=64 time=39.6 ms
 ```

-If ping works, you can now run h2spec tests agains the embedded device using
+If ping works, you can now run h2spec tests against the embedded device using
 ```{bash}
 examples/contiki $ TARGET=zoul H2SPEC_ADDR=fd00::212:4b00:194a:5233 make h2spec
 ------------------------------